TedTolboom/dk.logichome/README.md

 * The sub-devices control the linked devices (onoff, dim)

 ## Change Log:
+### v 2.0.2
+* Update homey-meshdriver to 1.2.9
+* Add dim duration option for both ZHC5002 and ZHC5010
+* Driver clean-up for both ZHC5002 and ZHC5010

 ### v 2.0.1
 * Add link to Homey community Forum